cassgtz/StarCraft-II-Tournaments-Results-DB/README.md

 The tasks that you will accomplish in this project are as follows:
+\begin{itemize}
-\item design a database based on a given dataset
+\item {design a database based on a given dataset}
-\item convert design into schemas
+\item {convert design into schemas}
-\item create a database using DDL statements in the mysql command line tool
+\item {create a database using DDL statements in the mysql command line tool}
-\item populate the database row-by-row (in loops) from provided raw data using JDBC
+\item {populate the database row-by-row (in loops) from provided raw data using JDBC}
-\item write SQL queries to the database to be executed from the mysql command line tool
+\item {write SQL queries to the database to be executed from the mysql command line tool}
-\item query and manipulate the database programmatically using JDBC
+\item {query and manipulate the database programmatically using JDBC}
-\item completely remove all traces of your database from the DBMS
+\item {completely remove all traces of your database from the DBMS}
+\end{itemize}

 In short, StarCraft II is a popular video game that allows top players to make tons of money through tournaments.
 Your job is to implement a database backend for a tournament results tracker using MySQL.